-The Aura sedan is the second piece of the puzzle that promises to reveal, within a short couple of years, a completely reinvented Saturn.
-Like the SKY roadster introduced earlier in 2006, the Aura is more stylish and more confident than anything Saturn produced in its first 15 years of existence.
+The 2008 Saturn Aura sedan is the second salvo in Saturn's rejuvenation war, joining the hot SKY roadster and soon-to-be-launched Astra sedan and coupe.
+Like the SKY roadster, the Aura is more stylish and confident than anything Saturn produced in its first 15 years of existence.
 Although the Aura shares a platform with the Pontiac G6, Saturn's version feels significantly more refined inside, outside and on the road.
-Later, a gas-electric Aura is scheduled to arrive as GM's first hybrid sedan.
+Joining the lineup this year is a gas-electric Aura hybrid dubbed the Aura Green Line.
 Even as Saturn begins unleashing its most appealing cars ever, the automaker has committed to maintaining its popular "no haggle" pricing policy.

-The Aura's confident styling is backed up by eager handling combined with a comfortable and surprisingly quiet highway ride.
+The 2008 Saturn Aura's confident styling is backed up by eager handling combined with a comfortable and surprisingly quiet highway ride.
 An attractive, well-appointed interior and overall sense of refinement solidify the sedan's appeal.

 Driving Impressions Despite the athletic styling and eager stance, we weren't sure exactly what to expect from the Aura once we got behind the wheel.
-Having seen the spec sheet we did...anticipate a healthy dose of get-up and go from the XR model, but we didn't expect such smooth shifts from the six-speed automatic transmission.
-The XE's powertrain isn't as refined, but it's more than adequate and downright competitive.
-The passenger cabin remained notably quiet on the highway, and the Aura handled twisty two-lane roads better than most mid-size sedans this comfortable.
+Having seen the spec sheet we did...anticipate a healthy dose of get-up-and-go from the XR model, but we didn't expect such smooth shifts from the six-speed automatic transmission.
+The XE's V6 powertrain isn't as refined, but it's more than adequate and downright competitive.
+The passenger cabin remained notably quiet on the highway, and the Aura handled twisty two-lane roads better than most midsize sedans this comfortable.